mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-components.md

 ## Custom component with custom action

-Custom components can be used as inputs to, or outputs of custom actions.
+Custom components can be used as `inputs` to, `outputs` of, or as a `trigger` of custom actions.
 In the examples below we will explore both options.

 ### Custom component as input/output of custom action